ElektraInitiative/libelektra/doc/help/elektra-highlevel-gen.md

 ```

 This code is not really optimal, since we really only need to look at the first character to determine the correct enum value.
 This is where
-`enumConv=trie` comes in.
-With this option, we use a trie to generate a series of (nested, if necessary) switch/case statements:
+`enumConv=switch` comes in.
+With this option, we generate a series of (nested, if necessary) switch/case statements:

 ```c
 switch (string[0])